jillesvangurp/es-kotlin-client/README.md

   // succeeds because it overwrites the original index("3", Foo("world"), create=false)

-  // updates the original that we get from the index getAndUpdate("1",{originalFoo -> Foo("hi")}
+  // updates the original that we get from the index using the update lambda getAndUpdate("1",{originalFoo -> Foo("hi")}
+  // you can also look up the current version yourself; note you have to provide a version
-  // succeeds because we can retry even though the version is wrong here.
-You have to provide the original update("2",666,Foo("hi"), {foo -> Foo("hi wrld")}
+  // this succeeds because we can retry even though the version is wrong here.
+  // retry simply falls back to a non bulk update and re-applies the lambda to the latest version in the index update("2",666,Foo("hi"), {foo -> Foo("hi wrld")}
 }
 ```